-There were also many relevant design-related searches that I ranked very highly for.
-Things like ‘business card designs’, ‘best logos’, ‘printing questions’ etc. Sadly, no more.
+There were also many relevant design-related searches that I ranked highly for.
+Things like ‘business card designs’, ‘best logos’, ‘printing questions’ etc. But no more.

-How can I be 100% sure that accepting payment for links has affected my rankings?
-I can’t, because there was no prior notice, and no explanation.
+How can I be sure that accepting payment for links has affected my rankings?
+I can’t, because there was no notice or explanation.

 I guess my naivety has cost me.
-Having read Google’s stance on paid links, I would’ve been fine if applied the ‘rel=nofollow’ code to my four text link ads.
+Having read Google’s stance on paid links, I would’ve been unaffected if applied the ‘rel=nofollow’ code to my four text link ads.

 The money I received was minimal.
-It covered my hosting, and a little extra on top, but nothing to write home about, and certainly nothing worth sacrificing the traffic I was receiving from Google.
+It covered my hosting, and a little extra on top, but nothing to write home about, and certainly nothing worth sacrificing the traffic I was receiving.

 Here’s what Google have to say on the subject of paid links: